General Social Changes Adolescents Experience

 Social Connections (Adolescent Development Explained Webinar Series)

 3 Substance Abuse and Mental Health Services Administration.
 (2014).
 Understanding the impact of trauma.
-In TIP 57: Trauma-Informed Care in Behavioral Health Services (3).
-Retrieved from https://www.ncbi.nlm.nih.gov/books/NBK207191/ back to top
+In TIP 57: Trauma-Informed Care in Behavioral Health Services (3). https://www.ncbi.nlm.nih.gov/books/NBK207191/ back to top

 6 Centers for Disease Control and Prevention.
 (2016).
 Preventing Bullying.
-Washington, DC: National Center for Injury Prevention and Control, Division of Violence Prevention.
-Retrieved from https://www.cdc.gov/violenceprevention/pdf/bullying-factsheet508.pdf - PDF back to top
+Washington, DC: National Center for Injury Prevention and Control, Division of Violence Prevention. https://www.cdc.gov/violenceprevention/pdf/bullying-factsheet508.pdf back to top